 Please see the calendar for more specific information.

-- All boys and 12U-15U girls, begin training in early January with indoor sessions and 'chalk talks' through February
+- 12U-17U boys and 12U-15U girls, begin training in early January with outdoor sessions on Sundays and virtual classroom sessions through February

-- 12U-14U boys and 12U-14U girls pools participate in the Maryland Friendlies in late February
+- 12U-17U boys and 12U-15U girls pools participate in the Maryland Invitational in late February

-- 15U-17U boys and 15U girls pools participate in the Virginia Friendlies in late February
+- 13U-17U boys and 13U-15U girls pools participate in the Virginia Friendlies in late February

-- All groups begin outdoor training in March
+- All groups begin outdoor training on Mondays in March

 - Teams of selected players from all age groups participate in the East Region Tournament (invited players only)